solana-foundation/developer-content/content/courses/offline-transactions/durable-nonces.md

     }),
   );

-  // sign the tx with the payer keypair durableTx.sign(payer);
+  // Sign the transaction only with the payer, omitting nonce authority signature (this will cause the failure) durableTx.sign(payer);

-  // once you have the signed tx, you can serialize it and store it in a database, or send it to another device const serializedTx = base58.encode(
+  // Step 5: Serialize the transaction
+  const serializedTx = base58.encode(
     durableTx.serialize({ requireAllSignatures: false }),
   );

-  const tx = base58.decode(serializedTx);
+  // Decode the serialized transaction const tx = base58.decode(serializedTx);

-  // assert the promise to throw an error await assert.rejects(
+  // Step 6: Send the transaction and expect it to fail (due to missing nonce authority signature) await assert.rejects(
     sendAndConfirmRawTransaction(connection, tx as Buffer, {
-      skipPreflight: true,
-    }),
+      skipPreflight: true, // Ensure the transaction reaches the network despite the expected failure }),
   );

-  const nonceAccountAfterAdvancing = await connection.getAccountInfo(
+  // Step 7: Fetch the nonce account again after the failed transaction const nonceAccountAfterAdvancing = await connection.getAccountInfo(
     nonceKeypair.publicKey,
   );